beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 FROM Sales.SalesOrderHeader;
 GO
 ```
-For, example the code above is how I cleaned the SalesOrderHeader table and store as a view.
-I changed the OnlineOrderFlag field values to a standardized readable value and also renamed the field name to Channel.
+Here, I standardized OnlineOrderFlag field into readable values and renamed it to Channel.

 ## Data Analysis

-Here, I provide answers to the questions I outlined, I made use of SQl concepts Such as Aggregate functions, JOINS, CTEs...
+Here, I answered the questions outlined earlier using SQL concepts such as aggregate functions, joins, and CTEs.

-### .
-Key Performance Indicators
+### 1. Key Performance Indicators

-I started by calculating the core KPIs: Total Revenue, Total Orders Sold, and Total Quantity, Profit and Profit Margin.
-These are essential metrucs to track business performance.
+I began by calculating the core KPIs: Total Revenue, Total Orders, Total Quantity Sold, Profit, and Profit Margin.

 ```sql
 SELECT